 The amounts recorded by the company for unearned premium reserves for P&C Long Duration Contracts are identified in Exhibit A: SCOPE, items 7 and 8 on direct plus assumed and net bases, respectively.
 If the company has material amounts for these reserves, then the Actuary should opine on the reasonableness of the balances per the NAIC SAO Instructions.
 Note that these requirements are specific to P&C Long Duration Contracts.
-Further disclosures specific to A&H Long Duration Contracts that are identified in Exhibit B item 13 are included in the Relevant Comments as discussed in section 5.3.6, Accident and Health Long Duration Contracts.
+Further disclosures specific to A&H Long Duration Contracts that are identified in Exhibit B item 13 are included in the Relevant Comments as discussed in Section 5.3.6.

-As discussed in section 4.7, Other Loss Reserve items, the opinion statement in 5(D) is usually appropriate when the Appointed Actuary is opining on unearned premium reserves for extended losses and expenses or Other Loss Reserve items, as separately identified in Exhibit A: SCOPE.
+As discussed in 4.7, the opinion statement in 5(D) is usually appropriate when the Appointed Actuary is opining on unearned premium reserves for extended losses and expenses or Other Loss Reserve items, as separately identified in Exhibit A: SCOPE.